RohanKrishnamurthy/L-DACS/README.md

 - `ldacs_auth_gsc_as.spthy`

   - contains a formal analysis of the proposed mutual authentication and key agreement protocols of LDACS and to prove their security.

+- `tamarin.png`

+  - contains a grpahical output of the proof of MAKE protocol

 ## The Tamarin prover repository